-Matthew is an Associate in the Dispute Resolution team.
+Matthew is a Senior Associate in the Dispute Resolution team.

 Focusing on general commercial litigation and business protection, he specialises in shareholder disputes (including unfair prejudice petitions, derivative actions, disputes around acquisitions / breach of warranties claims), contractual disputes, ex-employee claims (including restrictive covenant disputes, seeking / resisting springboard relief and breach of employee duties) and confidential information claims, commercial fraud, intellectual property, professional negligence claims against solicitors, accountants and surveyors.